 The Beer Mile "race" is based on running (sort of) and drinking (definitely) as the race begins with each contestant drinking a beer, running a 1/4 mile lap, and then repeating this action 3 more times until the "winner" is announced.
 If you aren't running, being a spectator is also fun as you watch people stumble across the finishing line.

-Date: April 22
+Date: Saturday, April 1

 The free Earthy Day Festival starts at noon and continues until 4 pm at the Santa Rosa City Hall.
 The festival is centered around conservation, community and protecting the Earth.
 Events include food, live events that focus on local and earth friendly products.
 There are also talks to help explain how you can also help create a healthier environment both at home and around the world.